docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 =======================  ======================================================================================
 ``bounds``               Optional.
 The control's position and size.
 ``items``                Optional.
 An array of strings for the text of each list item.
-                         A :ref:`ListItem` object is created for each item.
+                         A :ref:`listitem` object is created for each item.
 Supply this argument, or the items property in ``creation_properties``, not both.
 ``creation_properties``  Optional.
 An object that contains any of the following properties:
                            - ``name``: A unique name for the control.
                            - ``multiselect``: When false (the default), only one item can be
                            - ``selected``.
 When true, multiple items can be selected.
                            - ``items``: An array of strings for the text of each list item.
-A :ref:`ListItem` object is created for each item.
+A :ref:`listitem` object is created for each item.
 An item with the text string ``"-"`` creates a separator item.
 Supply this property, or the ``items`` argument, not both.
 This form is most useful for elements defined using :ref:`Resource-specifications`.
                            - ``numberOfColumns``: A number of columns in which to display the items; default is 1.
-When there are multiple columns, each :ref:`ListItem` object represents a single selectable row.
+When there are multiple columns, each :ref:`listitem` object represents a single selectable row.
 Its :ref:`controlobj-text` and :ref:`controlobj-image` values supply the label for the first column, and the ``controlobj-subitems`` property specifies labels for additional columns.